-5.12.8 Whitley Abbey Primary School will adhere to guidance set out in Keeping Children Safe in Education (2022) and Sexual Violence and Sexual Harassment in Schools (September 2021) when responding to incidents of child-on-child abuse.
+5.12.7 Whitley Abbey Primary School will adhere to guidance set out in Keeping Children Safe in Education (2023) when responding to incidents of child-on-child abuse.

-5.12.9 All staff will be made aware that 'upskirting' is a criminal offence.
+5.12.8 All staff will be made aware that 'upskirting' is a criminal offence.